ulivz/vuepress-ssr-mismatch-repro/README.md

 ## How to fix it?

-For now you can use the `vuepress-plugin-ssr-mismatch-workaround` created by VuePress's collabrator @shigma:
+For now you can use the [vuepress-plugin-ssr-mismatch-workaround](https://github.com/Shigma/vuepress-plugin-ssr-mismatch-workaround) created by VuePress's collabrator [@Shigma](https://github.com/Shigma):

 ```bash
 yarn add vuepress-plugin-ssr-mismatch-workaround -D